The single most important factor in managing diabetes is what you put on your plate.

 Do you want a healthier, happier life or do you want a roller coaster of glucose levels, emotions, increased stress and complications?
 Our bodies can no longer cope with sugar and carbohydrates, so get rid of them.
 You can still live a happy life.
 But it takes will-power and dedication.

 There is no such thing as an essential carbohydrate.

-In short, eating low carb is removing or significantly reducing high carb foods from your diet like bread, pasta, pizza, sweets, cereals, and most fruit.
-The end product is likely a low carb high-fat diet (LCHF).
+In short, eating low carb is removing or significantly reducing high carb foods from your diet like bread, pasta, pizza, sweets, cereals, and fruit.

 As a diabetic, you will need to calculate how much insulin to cover this amount of carbs.
 So, following the above recommendations and if you’re on a ratio of 1 unit of rapid-acting insulin to 10 grams of carbs you’ll be injecting up to 32 units of insulin a day.
 If your ratio is higher, the insulin requirement increases.